Robots.txt Tester

 How Robots.txt Works

-When a crawler visits your site, it first checks your robots.txt file to see which paths it's allowed to request.
-The parser evaluates rules in order, applying the longest matching path for the most specific user-agent match.
+When a crawler visits your site, it first checks your robots.txt file at https://yoursite.com/robots.txt to see which paths it's allowed to request.
+The parser evaluates rules using the longest matching path principle: the most specific rule for the matching user-agent wins.

 Common Syntax Rules